The IKI ranking system is divided into two categories; Belts, and Instructor ranks.

 I could not handle this insult and so I quit.
 I wish I had not.

-There were several students who received ranks that I did not feel they deserved.
+There were several students, classmates of mine, who received ranks that I did not feel they deserved.
 I strongly felt they were not ready for these ranks and I was frustrated that my teacher awarded them these ranks.
 However, I kept my mouth shut, far be it from me to challenge my teacher.
 I swallowed it.

-Later on he felt a need to explain to me.
+Later on my teacher felt a need to explain to me.
 Perhaps he sensed my frustration.
 He certainly did not owe me an explanation, but perhaps since I was already a teacher, and I was assisting him as well, he felt it was educational for me to hear this reasoning.

 "This fellow here, he is actually dyslexic.
 In the time it takes you to learn ten techniques he can learn only one.
 I know he only did one knife technique but for him that was a huge triumph.